Lost in Aggregation: The Causal Interpretation of the IV Estimand

 where error terms are independent mean zero Gaussian with the following variances:

 \end{proposition}

-In the case of proportional aggregation (where $\beta_j/\alpha_j = \tau$, for $j \in \{1, \dots k\}$), the exclusion restriction is satisfied because in Proposition \ref{prop:agg_er_equiv} the coefficient on the direct effect from the instrument to the outcome is zero ($\delta_y' = 0$, see Appendix~\ref{apx:aggexclproof}).
+In the case of proportional aggregation (where $\beta_j/\alpha_j = \tau$, for $j \in \{1, \dots k\}$), the exclusion restriction is satisfied because in Proposition \ref{prop:agg_er_equiv} the coefficient on the direct effect from the instrument to the outcome is zero ($\delta_y' = 0$, see Supplementary Section~\ref{apx:aggexclproof}).